ArdanaCLM/ardana-dev-tools/README.md

     ./bin/astack.sh dac-min

-Alternatively you can deploy a new Cloud8 style cloud by including the *--c8* option, like:
+Alternatively you can deploy a new SOC/CLM style cloud by including the *--c8* or *--c9* option, like:

     ./bin/astack.sh --c8 dac-min